sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 ## 3.2 Config DB
 We'll add two new tables to Config DB:
-* DEBUG_COUNTERS to track which counters have been configured and for what purpose
+* DEBUG_COUNTER to track which counters have been configured and for what purpose
     * At this point the only supported type is PACKET_DROP
 * PACKET_DROP_COUNTER to save drop counters that have been configured by the user